simonw/til/pypi/pypi-releases-from-github.md

 This process differs slightly depending on if you are planning on publishing a brand new package or updating an existing one to use Trusted Publishers going forward.

-I haven't tried updating an existing package yet, but [the instructions for that are here](https://docs.pypi.org/trusted-publishers/adding-a-publisher/).

 When publishing a brand new package you can instead use [a special mechanism called "pending publishers"](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/).

 This also lets you reserve a package name before you publish the first version.
 I like this - in the past I've attempted to publish a package only to discover that someone else had already reserved a too-similar name.